Darren-Noortman66/B.I.L/README.md

 - Large files are automatically split into parts of 450 rows each
 - All price calculations are performed with high precision

-## Support

-For support, please contact the development team or raise an issue in the GitHub repository.

 ## License

 This project is proprietary software.
 All rights reserved.